- Code MGMT2004

 - explain how bargaining can include joint problem solving, and collaborative exploration of options and facts material to a negotiation;

-- make considered judgments about a best alternative to a negotiated agreement (BATNA), and a zone of possible agreement (ZoPA);
+- make considered judgements about a best alternative to a negotiated agreement (BATNA), and a zone of possible agreement (ZoPA);

 - identify personal strengths and weaknesses in a negotiation setting; and,